Your Apprenticeship Journey

-The Commitment Statement is intended to be used at, and to inform the regular tri-partite reviews between training provider, employer and apprentice parties that take place during the lifetime of the Apprenticeship.
+The Training Plan is intended to be used at, and to inform the regular tripartite reviews between training provider, employer and apprentice parties that take place during the lifetime of the Apprenticeship.

-The Commitment Statement will be signed by both the employer and the apprentice.
-A copy of your signed Commitment Statement will be filed within your Aptem account and can be viewed by yourself, the academic team and the University.
+The Training Plan will be signed by both the employer and the apprentice.
+A copy of your signed Training Plan will be filed within your Aptem account and can be viewed by yourself, your employer and the University.

-A full list of the roles and responsibilities can be located in Section 2 of the Commitment Statement.
+A full list of the roles and responsibilities can be located in Section 2 of the Training Plan.

-These meetings are an important part of your Apprenticeship Programme and will be carried out regularly between you, your employer and a member of the University.
-This will happen approximately three times per year.
+These meetings are an important part of your Apprenticeship Programme and will be carried out regularly between you, your employer and a Apprenticeship Partnership Manager or Apprenticeship Reviewer.
+This will happen approximately every 12 weeks or four times per year.
 The aim of the meetings is to review your progression and allow you the opportunity to raise any issues or concerns you may have.
-These reviews can be face-to-face or remote via skype/conference call etc. For any questions regarding your learner review, contract a member of your academic team.
+These reviews can be face-to-face or remote via skype/conference call etc. For any questions regarding your learner review, contact a member of your academic team.

-Throughout your Apprenticeship Programme, you can access all the Universities facilities including the Gateway Gym, Sports & Wellbeing Clinic and free shuttle bus as well as the Student Union advice centre, Counselling services and Student Support.
+Throughout your Apprenticeship Programme, you can access all the Universities facilities including the Gateway Gym, Sports & Wellbeing Clinic as well as the Student Union advice centre, Counselling services and Student Support.

 On successful completion of your Apprenticeship Programme at Buckinghamshire New University, you will be awarded your certificate and have the opportunity to attend your graduation day.
-The date and time of your graduation day will be available on our website at least six months prior to your graduation.
+The date and time of your graduation day will be available on our website at least six months prior to your graduation taking place.